 - Guidelines for Meeting the Environmental Needs of the Cat

 According to the AAFP, feline behavior problems remain the leading reason for euthanasia in pet cats.
 Cat behavior problems may lead to family stress, inappropriate punishment, decreased quality of life for the cat and deterioration in the human/animal bond.
 However, these problems can be helped through proper awareness and prevention.
 By understanding normal feline behavior and the environmental circumstances, you can improve your quality of life for you and your cat.
 Dr. Hazel Carney can help you achieve a more harmonious living situation and provide you with insightful information on eliminating negative behaviors with your cat(s).

 Feline Interstitial Cystitis:

-Click HERE to download the veterinary FIC Questionnaire to complete this before your consultation visit.
+Click HERE to download the veterinary FIC Questionnaire to complete before your consultation visit.